gxf1212/notes/research/Protein-ligand-simulation.md

 # Modeling small molecule

-For more about programming, see []
+For more about programming to process small molecul, see [Programming.md](Programming.md#small-molecule)

 ## Manually